 James Madison was the only author of the Bill of Rights that wanted any of those amendments to apply to the States.
 His draft of the First Amendment specifically restrained the States but this version was struck down by the senate.
 The Bill of Rights did not apply to the States when the final version was passed by both houses of congress and was ratified by the States.
 The Bill of Rights did not apply to the States when the Fourteenth Amendment was passed and ratified.
 The Bill of Rights now applies to the States because the Supreme Court distorted the meaning of the Fourteenth Amendment many decades after it was ratified.

 The Bill of Rights was added to the Constitution to protect our God-given natural rights by preventing the federal government from interfering with them in any way.
 These rights are not absolute, they can be abused.
 There is a line where freedom of speech can become an abuse of free speech.
 Threats of violence are an abuse of free speech and there are other ways free speech can be abused.
 Slander and libel are abuses of freedom of the press.
-Human sacrifice, animal sacrifice, and polygamy are abuses of freedom of religion.
+Human sacrifice and animal sacrifice are abuses of freedom of religion.
 A line has to be drawn where the exercise of our natural rights becomes an abuse of these rights.
 Government at some level has to decide where this line is and what punishments apply when this line is crossed.
 Our founding fathers firmly believed these decisions must be made at the most local level possible.
 They firmly believed the federal level was the absolute worst level for these decisions to be made because it would be incredibly difficult for “we the people” to restrain the federal government if it abused this power.
 When they wrote the Constitution they did not grant the federal government any powers to make these decisions.
 Congress was denied any power to make laws respecting our natural rights and the Supreme Court and all federal courts were not granted jurisdiction over cases involving our natural rights.

 Our founding fathers believed the State level was the highest level for writing laws that define where exercise of natural rights became an abuse of these rights so they left these decisions in the hands of the States.
 State courts are where our founding fathers intended cases involving our natural rights should be tried.
 Our founding fathers believed that “we the people” would be able to deal with State governments and State Courts if they became abusive to our natural rights.
 Today we seldom try to solve issues with our State governments and State courts at the State level.
 We usually try to solve them in federal court.
 Our founding fathers believed the proper method for dealing with abusive State legislators was to vote them out of office along with those that appoint abusive State judges.